pharaox/carnalitas_x/README.md

 When buying slaves, the AI acceptance is influenced by a comprehensive estimation of the slave's usefulness based on factors such as:

 * Is the buyer lacking councillors, court physician, or knights, and how well would the slave perform the corresponding role.
-* Does the slave have any useful claims on neighbouring realms.
+* Does the slave have any useful claims on neighboring realms.
 * Is the buyer attracted to the sex of the slave, and if yes the slave's attraction.
 * Is the slave a visibly fertile female.